ngageoint/mage-server/README.md

 [configuration](./instance/config.js) from the instance directory.
 You can modify that configuration to suit your needs.

+## Local development

+These steps will ensure all necessary packages are installed and built correctly.
+This will also ensure that changes are applied in real time, rather than having to rebuild packages and restart the instance.
+First, ensure you have the correct version of node installed as mentioned above.
+From the root directory, run 'npm run install'.
+This will install all of the necessary node_modules for each app.
+If there is an additional plugin you would like to install packages for, see the 'postinstall' script and make adjustments there.
+Next, run 'npm run build:local'

 ### Local runtime issues

 You may run into some problems running the Mage instance from your working tree due to NPM's dependency installation